OpenCodeEra/First-Contribution/README.md

 - PRs beyond our open issues are welcome but make sure your contributions are meaningful and beneficial to other users otherwise your PR may be closed and marked as ‘invalid’.
 - Issues before PRs.
 If you plan to make a contribution, please make sure there is an issue for it.
 You can either find an existing issue or open a new issue if none exists.
 - You are welcome to make your first contribution to this repo.
+Go through with [CONTRIBUTING.md](/CONTRIBUTING.md) file.
-Hactoberfest repos will be added soon
+- Hactoberfest repos will be added soon

 ## What would you have to do? 🤔